-Additionally, she spent numerous years delivering treatment services to adolescents with serious emotional and behavioral disorders, many from a background of abuse and neglect, and providing intensive therapy and advocacy to troubled youth in therapeutic day schools.
+Additionally, she spent numerous years delivering individual, family and group therapy services to adolescents with serious emotional and behavioral disorders, many from a background of abuse and neglect, and providing intensive therapy and advocacy to troubled youth in therapeutic day schools.

-Dr. Samler has an extensive background in forensic settings, working with adults in state hospital forensic units (Unfit to Stand Trial and Not Guilty by Reason of Insanity), county and state correctional facilities and youth in the foster care system, with services and collaborative care across several domains including DCFS, DHS and the Cook and Lake County court systems.
-She also worked with the Chicago Police Department conducting pre hire screenings and assessments.
+Dr. Samler has an extensive background in forensic settings, working with adults in state hospital UST (Unfit to Stand Trial) and NGRI (Not Guilty by Reason of Insanity) units, county and state correctional facilities, Cook County Public Defender's Office and youth in the foster care system, with collaborative care across several domains, including the Department of Children and Family Services (DCFS), Illinois Department of Human Services (IDHS) and the Cook and Lake County court systems.
+She worked with the Chicago Police Department conducting pre-hire screenings and assessments.

-Dr. Samler also developed and implemented diversity training curriculum for psychiatric residential and group home staff to build and strengthen the team and subsequently, improve treatment received by patients.
+Dr. Samler also helped develop, implement and lead the diversity training at Allendale Association for psychiatric residential and group home staff to build and strengthen teams which subsequently, improved the quality of treatment received by patients.